 Tractor rollover, overturning or tip-over accidents can be terrifying and cause serious injuries.
-This is especially true if the driver was not wearing a seatbelt in a vehicle where it was required to be fitted.
+This is especially true if the driver was not wearing a seatbelt in a vehicle when there was one there.

 Tractors may have heavy moving parts attached, such as augers.
-If safety precautions are not properly taken by employers, a farmworker’s digit or limb could become entangled into the machinery and crushed.
+If employers do not take safety precautions, a farmworker could sustain an injury.
+A digit or limb could become entangled into the machinery and crushed.

 Tractors Hitting A Pedestrian